apreus/paris-project-exhibition/_paris-project-exhibition/pci_19.md

 ---
 pid: pci_19
-label: The Chardins
+label: The Ray by Jean Siméon Chardin, c.
+1728
-object_type: contextual images
+object_type: contextual-images
 note: 117-21
 word_tag: The Chardins
 item: The Chardins